-To further validate the proposed Re-ID algorithm, we conduct experiments on several baselines and compare with them.
-In specific, we develop three baselines including GAP Net, GAP+SalientPart Net and BC Net as follows.
+To further validate the proposed Re-ID algorithm, we conduct experiments on several baselines and compare with them on GoogLeNet Backbone.
+In specific, we develop three baselines including GAP Net, GAP+SalientPart Net and BC Net on GoogLeNet Baseline as follows.

 {\bf GAP Net} is implemented by removing the salient part net from our method and replacing the proposed WBC with global average pooling, and other settings are kept exactly the same.